Liberal Arts and Sciences

 503 Tradition and Change: Focus on the Humanities.
 (3) Through engagement with scholarship and the arts from a variety of humanities disciplinary perspectives, this course explores questions humans have asked throughout time, especially concerning self and identity, and the theories and methodologies by which the humanities address these questions.

 504 Integration Independent Study.
-(3) Investigation of a specific topic based on the student’s major interests or area of study.
-This is a required course in the Master of Liberal Arts and Sciences degree, and must be completed prior to registering for exit option hours.
+(3) Investigation of an interdisciplinary topic based on the student’s major interests or area of study.
+Students must identify a graduate faculty member willing to work with them and oversee the independent study.
 Prerequisite/Corequisite: Completion of at least two of the following: LAS 501, 502 or 503 with a corequisite of the third, approval of proposal, and permission of LAS director.

 667 Thesis.
 (1–6, repeatable to 6) Prepared under direction of a faculty member with full graduate faculty status from within the College of Arts and Sciences.
 Defended before a committee composed of the faculty director and two graduate faculty.
-Graded S/U. Prerequisite: Completion of LAS 504, approval of thesis proposal, and permission of LAS director.
+Graded S/U. Prerequisite: Completion of LAS 501, 502, and 503, approval of thesis proposal, and permission of LAS Director.

 695 Internship Preparation.
 (3) A course intended to prepare the student for LAS 696: Internship when taken to satisfy the MLAS internship exit option.
 Directed by a faculty member with full graduate faculty status from within the College of Arts and Sciences.
-Graded S/U. Prerequisites: Completion of LAS 504, approval of proposal, and permission of LAS director.
+Graded S/U. Prerequisites: Completion of LAS 501, 502, and 503, approval of internship proposal, and permission of LAS director.

 696 Internship.
 (1–6, repeatable to 6) Directed by a faculty member in coordination with an on-site supervisor.
 When taken to satisfy the MLAS exit option, a final report must be presented to and approved by a committee of the faculty director and two graduate faculty.
-Graded S/U. Prerequisite: Completion of LAS 504, approval of internship proposal, and permission of LAS director.
+Graded S/U. Prerequisite: Completion of LAS 501, 502, and 503, approval of internship proposal, and permission of LAS director.

 699 Applied Project.
 (1–6, repeatable to 6) Conducted under direction of a faculty member with full graduate faculty status from within the College of Arts and Sciences.
 Defended before a committee composed of the faculty director and two graduate faculty.
-Graded S/U. Prerequisite: Completion of LAS 504, approval of applied project proposal, and permission of LAS director.
+Graded S/U. Prerequisite: Completion of LAS 501, 502, and 503, approval of applied project proposal, and permission of LAS director.